smithy-lang/smithy/designs/enum-shapes.md

 round-trip unknown enum values because the unknown value is wire-compatible with an integer or enum.

-### Why do enums contain members but you can’t define the shape they target?
+### Why do enums contain members, but you can’t define the shape they target?

 Every value of an enum and intEnum is considered a member so that they have a shape ID and can have traits, but the shape targeted by each enum member is